usetania/usetania-static/content/blog/what-we-got-right-tania-arch.md

 ## Conclusion

 Tania was built with 'embracing uncertainty' at heart.
 This allows us to be flexible and implement our software not only extendable and scalable but also malleable.
-Implementing Gro backend from Tania backend shows its malleability.

 The fact that Tania can be deployed on a small ARM machine to managed container engine shows that Tania is extendable and scalable.
-And because it's deployed as **modular monolith**, it can be transformed to **micro services** with little effort as every domain is clearly defined.
+Implementing Gro backend from Tania backend shows its malleability.
+Because it's deployed as **modular monolith**, it can be transformed to **micro services** with little effort as every domain is clearly defined.